justinmccoy/get-started-node/README.md

 ## 4. Deploy the app

-You can use the Cloud Foundry CLI to deploy apps.
+You can use the Bluemix CLI to deploy apps.

 Choose your API endpoint
    ```
-   cf api <API-endpoint>
+   bluemix api <API-endpoint>
    ```

 Replace the *API-endpoint* in the command with an API endpoint from the following list.